 Otaki offered a '71 Mach I in 1/24 scale, with catalog number OT3-46, in at least three boxes.

-The Otaki model was reissued by Arii (catalog numbers A572 and 31032).
-I took a peek at the Arii model.
+Arii reissued the Otaki model in at least three boxes (catalog numbers A572, 31032 plus unknown).
+I took a peek at this model.
 It is motorized, so the chassis is pretty bad, and there is no engine (despite claims on the box!).
 The doors can be opened.
-The body looked a little more square and flat compared to my MPC model, but I did not compare them side by side, and I can't say which is the more accurate of the two.
+The body looked a little squarer and flatter compared to my MPC model, but I did not compare them side by side, and I can't say which is the more accurate of the two.
 The windows are inserted from the outside, which I usually like a lot better than 'internal' windows that recess too deep.
 The hood has an error: it connects to the windscreen, whereas the real car has a space between the windscreen and the hood, where the wipers hide.
 The 'Mach 1' logos on the sides and trunk are molded as raised items, but they are stickers on real car.
 I did not see any decals by the way.
 Here's a build report by Hans Reggelsen on the Britmodeller forum.

-Otaki also made a simplified version without motorisation or lights, issued as OT3-58.
-Catalog numbers OT3-36, -92 and -133 were also reported, but no proof of their existence was found.
-Two versions of OT3-58 are shown here.
+Otaki also made a simplified version without motorization or lights, issued as OT3-58.
+Catalog number OT3-133 was a 'SWAT Mustang Mach 1' with Sheriff decals and a lights bar on the roof.
+Catalog numbers OT3-36 and -92 are also reported, but no proof of their existence was found so far.
+Three versions of OT3-58, plus OT3-133 are shown here.
 Otaki stopped production in 1985, with most of the tooling going to Doyusha and Arii.

-Doyusha reissued the Otaki model as DB5-8 or DBS-8.
+Doyusha reissued the Otaki model as DBS-8.
 Jordan White reports in his article 'The 1/12 Doyusha Kits - A Look Back' that the Mustang had opening doors, trunk and hood, working suspension, posable front wheels and plenty of detail.
 Because of the motorized, the engine is slightly overscale and square to make room for an electric motor.
 The differential has the same problem, to house the gears.
 Six AA batteries were placed in the gas tank.
 The instructions describe the engine as a 7030 cc 429.
-The kit lacks the the front or rear spoilers of the Mach 1 version.
+The kit lacks the front or rear spoilers of the Mach 1 version.
 A version with pale green plastic and a version with yellow plastic were issued.
 At least one version of the model also had working lights.
 Benjamin Filer reports that the body proportions are odd, mostly because of the roof line that is too low.
+Also shown below is one of the other issues, 'Vanishing Twin Mustang Mach 1' (1042).

 a Palmer 1/25 model, which has been described as a joke, a caricature and a waste of money.
 It has a multi-part body, like the earliest car kits, before slide molds were developed.
 In this case, a roof piece is glued to an upper body part, to which the sides are glued.
 It seems Palmer also had a 1/32 scale version.